GrahamCampbell/Laravel-Security/CONTRIBUTING.md

 If the test suite passes on your local machine you should be good to go.

 When you make a pull request, the tests will automatically be run again by [Travis CI](https://travis-ci.org/).

-We also have [StyleCI](https://styleci.io/) setup to automatically check and fix any code style issues.
+We also have [StyleCI](https://styleci.io/) setup to automatically fix any code style issues.